VitoFe/Electric-Dark-Themes/README.md

 # Electric Dark Themes 🔮
-> Experience the thrill of browsing the internet in style with this Browser Theme
+> Experience the thrill of browsing the internet in style

-This is a dark theme for Firefox 🦊 or Chrome 🌀.
+This is a dark theme with multiple color schemes for both Firefox 🦊 and Chrome 🌀.
 It's perfect for users who prefer a sleek, modern look for their browsing experience.

 ## How to install 📥